Prurigo nodularis: Treatment

-Prurigo nodularis is very hard to treat, but current therapies include steroids, Dupixent, vitamins, cryosurgery, thalidomide and UVB light.
+Prurigo nodularis is hard to treat and therapies include steroids, dupilumab, vitamins, cryosurgery, thalidomide, and UVB light.
 In the event that staphylococcus or other infection is present, antibiotics have proven effective, but tend to cause more harm than good for this particular disease.
 A physician may administer a strong dose of prednisone, which will almost immediately stop the itch/scratch cycle.
 However, cessation of steroids allows relapse to occur, usually within a few weeks.
-Horiuchi et al recently reported significant improvement in PN with antibiotic therapy.
+A 2006 study reported improvement in prurigo nodularis with antibiotic therapy.

-Another drug a physician may administer is Apo-Azathioprine.
-Azathioprine, also known by its brand name Imuran, is an immunosuppressive drug used in organ transplantation and autoimmune diseases and belongs to the chemical class of purine analogues.
+Azathioprine, an immunosuppressive drug used in organ transplantation and autoimmune diseases belonging to the chemical class of purine analogues, also known by the brand name Imuran, has been reported to be effective.

-Dupixent was the first medication approved by the FDA in September 2022 to treat Prurigo Nodularis.
+Dupilumab (Dupixent) was approved for medical use in the United States in September 2022.
+Dupilumab is the first medication approved for the treatment of prurigo nodularis by the US Food and Drug Administration.

+Nemolizumab (Nemluvio) was approved for medical use in the United States in August 2024.

 History

 Prurigo nodularis was first described by Hyde and Montgomery in 1909.